 While it's possible that you will need a different height front sight to go with your new Harrison Design rear sight, I can't tell you what that height should be.
-All 1911s are different in how they lock up and with all of the different makers of both guns and parts and all the different barrel lengths, there are too many variables.
+All 1911s are different in how they lock up and with all of the different makers of both guns and parts and all the different barrel lengths, ammo combinations and shooter's techniques, there are just too many variables to give you an accurate and honest answer to this question.
 Since your windage corrections are all made by moving the rear sight from side to side in it's dovetail, what follows below is only pertinent to getting your elevation zeroed.

 I recommend that you install your new H-D rear sight, then go test fire the gun with the existing front sight in place, if possible.
 Shoot a test group at an accurately measured distance like maybe 15 yards, using the sight picture and hold in the adjacent picture.
 I would suggest for maximum accuracy that you shoot from a bag on a rest and shoot an accurately fired group using 3-4 magazines worth of ammo, all on one target to get a really representative group of where you, your gun and your ammo are hitting.

 A round dot on your target about 3" in diameter will appear about the same width as your front sight at 15 yards.
 Once you find the center of your group and measure the distance from it to 6:00 on the round dot, you'll know what the elevation (up & down) error is that you need to correct.
 Note that we are using the 6:00 point on the dot to aim at because it is a more refined sight picture than trying to hold your sights where they are half-way from top to bottom of the dot.
 We are not setting up your gun for a 6:00 hold.
 This is point of aim = point of impact.
 I myself, would prefer to have my group impact just at the top of the front sight, so I do not obscure my point of aim with my sights.